joker-b/ChartThrob/README.md

    <dd>First: <i>Upgrade your version of (free) ChartThrob and/or (not free but worth it) Photoshop.</i> <i>ChartThrob</i> doesn't actually use "Myriad" &#151; it only uses "Arial."
 I'm told it's "an Adobe Thing" which was also updated in Photoshop CS3. <i>IFF</i> you get those (annoying but harmless) "font not found" messages: Just upgrade to V1.06 or later. <i>Or,</i> if you're insanely determined to use an old version, install 'Myriad' and those dialog boxes will vanish forever.</dd>

 <dt>Where can I find out more about <i>ChartThrob,</i> and compare results with other users?</dt>
    <dd>See <a href="http://www.hybridphoto.com/forums/showthread.php?t=36">this discussion thread</a> at HybridPhoto.com.
-In addition, check out this page by Michael Koch-Schulte, who has done additional work in understanding how to get the most out of the varying color sensitivities of different alt-process materials: <i><a href="http://www.inkjetnegative.com/images/RNP/quick_guide_to_making_digital_ne.htm">A Quick Guide to Making Digital Negatives with RNP-Arrays and ChartThrob.</a></i> Or just poke it into [Google](https://www.google.com/search?q=chartThrob+-elton&tbm=isch) &#151; it's been encouraging to see <i>ChartThrob</i> users have cropped up all over the net.</dd>
+In addition, check out this page by Michael Koch-Schulte, who has done additional work in understanding how to get the most out of the varying color sensitivities of different alt-process materials: <i><a href="http://www.inkjetnegative.com/images/RNP/quick_guide_to_making_digital_ne.htm">A Quick Guide to Making Digital Negatives with RNP-Arrays and ChartThrob.</a></i> Or just poke it into <a href="https://www.google.com/search?q=chartThrob+-elton&tbm=isch">Google</a> &#151; it's been encouraging to see <i>ChartThrob</i> users have cropped up all over the net.</dd>

 <dt>Sometimes <i>ChartThrob</i> seems to take a long time to run.
 How do I know that it's working at all?</dt>
    <dd>Leave the 'Histogram,' 'History,' or 'Info' panels open, and you'll see just how fast and furious <i>ChartThrob's</i> drawing and analysis really is.
 It's edu-taining!</dd>
 </dl>

-## Learn More
+# Learn More

 Many people have described their processes and success using ChartThrob.
 Google is your friend in finding them.
 Here are a couple of specific references worth seeing: